RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 * request a [Trial license](https://dbeaver.com/trial/) for 2 weeks;
 * request an [Academic license](https://dbeaver.com/academic-license/) if you are a student or a teacher;
-* [buy](https://dbeaver.com/buy/) Subscription license, Standard DBeaver EE license or DBeaver EE license extension.
+* [buy](https://dbeaver.com/buy/) a Subscription license, Standard DBeaver EE license or DBeaver EE license extension.

-After purchase DBeaver EE license or getting Trial/Academic license you receive a License Key by email.
+After purchasing the DBeaver EE license or getting the Trial/Academic license, you will receive a License Key by email.
-Also, it is available in your personal account on our [site](https://dbeaver.com/).
+It will also be available in your personal account on our [site](https://dbeaver.com/).
 The License Key is a unique identification number that contains License ID e. g.
-DB-821MPZFO-ZA8W, Start date and license owner’s name and company name.
+DB-821MPZFO-ZA8W, the start date and license owner’s name and company name.
 It is very important to import your License Key correctly.

 ### Import from email

 You can just copy-paste License Key to import the license into the License Manager.
-Please, note that you need to copy-paste full license text (not just license ID).
+Please note that you need to copy-paste the full license text (not just license ID).
 The license text starts with “–” and ends with “==” characters.

 ![](images/license/email.png)